lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

+> [!tip]
+>
-You can override the value from the CLI with `--dest`, which is useful if you
+> You can override the value from the CLI with `--dest`, which is useful if you
-want to generate the site without overriding the previous one.
+> want to generate the site without overriding the previous one.
 For
-example:`deno task lume --dest=./output` { .tip }
+> example:`deno task lume --dest=./output`

 ### emptyDest